phyhouhou/RPubsProjects/README.md

 * Developing data products
 * Data Science Capstone

 I've completed all the courses and obtained the Certificate on 4/2017.
 Some of the projects are published in Rpubs.
 Here is the [link](https://rpubs.com/phyhouhou).
+I also build a predictive text model as a shiny app to predict the next word users will enter following its previous inputs.
+Feel interested?
+Click [here](https://phyhouhou.shinyapps.io/NextWordPredictor/) to give it a try.